-- Factors Impacting HR [Nothing entered]
+- Factors Impacting HR

+- [Nothing entered]

 - Anticipated HR Changes

-No major changes are anticipated in the current staffing level.
+- No major changes are anticipated in the current staffing level.

-• To advance postsecondary education (non-public) in the Commonwealth through the regulation of certain private and all out-of-state institutions.
+• To advance postsecondary education (non-public) in the Commonwealth through the effective and efficient regulation of certain private and all out-of-state institutions.